Bennykillua/Getting-started-in-Technical-Writing/README.md

 ## Need to contact someone?

 Please reach out to me on Twitter: [Benny Ifeanyi](https://twitter.com/Bennykillua) or [Linkedin](https://www.linkedin.com/in/ifeanyi-iheagwara/)

+The GitHub Octodex images used in this repo was gotten from the [offical website](https://octodex.github.com/)

 If you like our project then we would really appreciate a Star ⭐